TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-9.md

   }
 ```

 I'm accessing the outer div via a React ref.
 The ref is initially null and then gets initialized properly once the component has rendered.
 TypeScript quite rightly points out that `outerRef.current` has a type of `HTMLDivElement | null`.
-However, the `scrollTo` method is only accessible after the component has rendered so should never be null.
+However, the `scrollTo` method is only accessible after the component has rendered, so the ref should never be null when `scrollTo` is called.

 What should I do?
 I put in an explicit null check to keep Typescript happy and guard against any possible weird edge case.
 However, there's no way of writing a reasonable unit test that hits that case, so there goes my 100% coverage.

 Alternatively, I could write `outer = outerRef.current as HTMLDivElement` to tell Typescript that it can never be null.
 Then I can get rid of the null check.
 However, am I really sure there's no lurking edge case that I'm unaware of?
 I don't want to write riskier code just to get 100% coverage.

 There is a third option.
-Istanbul let's you [add comments](https://github.com/istanbuljs/nyc#parsing-hints-ignoring-lines) to identify lines of code that it should ignore for coverage purposes.
+Istanbul lets you [add comments](https://github.com/istanbuljs/nyc#parsing-hints-ignoring-lines) to identify lines of code that it should ignore for coverage purposes.
 I can keep my belt and braces code without having to review the false positive every time I look at coverage.
 So, I added a `/* istanbul ignore else */` comment to ignore the else side of the if statement.

 {% capture note %}
 The Vite documentation has a [warning](https://vitest.dev/guide/coverage.html#ignoring-code) that comments in TypeScript are stripped away by esbuild before Istanbul gets a chance to see them.
 This is another instance of out of date documentation.
 Vite can now use SWC for development builds which doesn't have this problem.